 Proficiency and Mastery

 The Proficiency Exam consists of a translation from Spanish, Italian, or Portuguese to English on a topic in the general area of study of the candidate.
 The student is allowed 90 minutes for the exam (Italian exam is 120 minutes).
 The passage given is normally longer than the student will be able to translate in 90 minutes, and thus a complete translation is of the text is not expected.
 What is expected for a grade of “Pass” is an accurate translation of a good portion of the text.
 Through the translation the student must demonstrate an understanding of the structure of the language, such that an accurate sentence-by-sentence rendering is expected.
 Simply summarizing the gist of the passage will not suffice.

-The candidate is allowed to consult a dictionary, as well as verb charts (and even works such as 501 Verbs, etc.), but on-line dictionaries, textbooks or other books of the target language grammar are prohibited.
+For Italian, the candidate may consult a dictionary as well as a verb charts (i.e. 501 Italian Verbs, etc.).
+No textbooks or other books of Italian grammar are permitted.
+Online dictionaries are allowed.

 The Mastery Exam consists of three parts: (1) a translation, (2) a reading, and (3) an essay of approximately 300 words.
 The candidate is allowed two hours to complete all three parts, and it is suggested that 40 minutes be devoted to each.